JelmerT/JelmerT.github.io/_posts/2014-11-17-TML-bracelet-teardown.md

 *	The main processor is the Silicon Labs [SI1063-A-GM](http://www.silabs.com/Support%20Documents/TechnicalDocs/Si106x-8x.pdf), which is a pretty capable 8051 based [SoC](http://en.wikipedia.org/wiki/System_on_a_chip) with a sub-Ghz transceiver (here tuned to 915 MHz). (about $3.3)
 *	The smaller UFDFPN8 package to the left with the markings '404E 8330' seems to be connected to the 13.56 MHz antenna.
 My money is on the [M24SR** series from STMicroelectronics](http://www.st.com/web/en/resource/technical/document/datasheet/DM00087276.pdf) ([Anthony](https://www.facebook.com/notes/anthony-soete/tomorrowland-2014-bracelet-teardown/10152586017265939) seems to agree).
 It's a simple EEPROM with both an I2C and an NFC interface. (about $0.4)
-*	The SSOP6 package on the top right looks like a generic voltage regulator.
+*	The SSOP6 package on the top right looks <strike>like a generic voltage regulator</strike> a charge pump ([TCA62753FUG](http://www.toshiba.com/taec/components/Datasheet/TCA62753FUG_E_Ver04.pdf), see update).
 It seems that the SI1063 is powered straight from the CR2032, while the NFC chip is powered by an IO pin of the SI1063 (while accessed via I2C, the chip itself can also be powered by and external RFID reader).
-The two LEDs seem to be powered by the extra voltage regulator (to step down the battery voltage from 3V).
+The two LEDs seem to be powered by <strike>the extra voltage regulator (to step down the battery voltage from 3V)</strike> the charge pump, to provide the LEDs with a constant 50 mA.

 So it seems we were right about the two separate radios (and antennas) on different frequencies.
 The access control is clearly implemented on the 13.56 MHz NFC chip.
 The chip comes with a factory pre-burned UID, which is most likely used to identify the user.
 This UID possibly is the one lasered on the strap.
 The LEDs are clearly controlled by the Silicon Labs chip and its 915 MHz radio.
 Once in a while the chip wakes up from sleep mode and scans for an incoming radio packet send from one of the transmitters installed at the different stages.
 This radio packet holds the color information for the LEDs.
 Once a first packet is received the sleep duty cycle of the chip is probably altered to less sleeping to make sure for a quick update on a new color.